rsubash17/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 #Program to find the solution for the given linear equations.
-#Developed by: Aadithyan R
+#Developed by: SUBASH R
-#RegisterNumber:22000618
+#RegisterNumber:23003821
 import numpy as np
 A= np.array([[1,-3],[3,1]])
 B=np.array([0,10])